ZhiweiZhangsdu/sdutextuh/contents/seminars.md

 This is a research-oriented seminar.
 Each session typically consists of an invited talk or a presentation by group members and visitors.
 The seminar schedule will be announced in advance and updated regularly on this page.

-Participants interested in receiving seminar announcements by email are welcome to contact Guanghui Wang: ghwang@sdu.edu.cn and Yun Wang: yunwang@sdu.edu.cn.
+Participants interested in receiving seminar announcements by email are welcome to contact Guanghui Wang: ghwang@sdu.edu.cn, <a href="[https://www.ibs.re.kr/ecopro/hongliu/](https://www.imada.sdu.dk/u/jbj/)" target="_blank" rel="noopener">Jørgen Bang-Jensen</a>: jbj@imada.sdu.dk and Yun Wang: yunwang@sdu.edu.cn.

 ---